dynobo/normcap/README.md

 ### Magics

-"Magics" are like addons providing automated functionality.
-They get loaded in "parse" or "trigger" mode and perform tasks specific to the type of text, that was captured.
+"Magics" are like addons providing automated functionality to intelligently detect and format the captured input.

-Each "magic" can perform three steps:

-1. **Score:** Determine the likelihood of the detected text's type.
-2. **Parse:** Format the text according to its type.
-3. **Trigger:** Activate a built-in action to handle the detected text.
+First, every "magic" calculates a **"score"** to determine the likelihood of the magic being responsible for this type of text.
+Second, the "magic" which achieved the highest "score" take the necessary actions to **"parse"** the input text according to its type

 #### Single Line Magic

 - **Score:** If single line is detected
 - **Parse:** Trim unnecessary whitespace
-- **Trigger:** Nothing (copy to clipboard only).

 TODO: Screencast Single Line Magic